-Data: all information that you submit to Laura Cove via this website and incorporates, where applicable, the definitions provided in the Data Protection Laws.
+Data: all information that you submit to Laura Dorset via this website and incorporates, where applicable, the definitions provided in the Data Protection Laws.

 Data Protection Laws: any applicable law relating to the processing of personal Data, including but not limited to GDPR, and any national implementing and supplementary laws, regulations and secondary legislation.